cair/GraphTsetlinMachine/README.md

     graphs_train.add_graph_node_edge(graph_id, 'Node 1', 'Node 2', edge_type)
     graphs_train.add_graph_node_edge(graph_id, 'Node 2', 'Node 1', edge_type)
 ```
-You need two edges because you build directed graphs, and then you cover both directions.
+You need two edges because you build directed graphs, and with two edges you cover both directions.
+We use only one type of edges for this, which we name _'Plain'_.

 ### Adding the Node Properties and Class Labels